Parth Patel* and Yadvendrakumar Agrawal Pages 1 - 11 ( 11 )

 Background: Levans are biopolymers of fructose, produced by different microorganisms.
-Fructose present in the levan micelles binds with the Glucose Transporter 5 (GLUT 5) which are over-expressed in breast cancer cell.
+Fructose present in the levan micelles binds with the Glucose Transporter 5 (GLUT 5) which is overexpressed in the breast cancer cells.

-Conclusion: Paclitaxel micelles showed a nineteen fold improvement in the IC50 value compared to free paclitaxel.
-Hemocompatibility study was performed with a view of the parenteral administration.
-This solution containing drug was found to be haemocopatible when added to bovine blood in 1:4 ration.
-Micelles are proven fairly compatible on basis of hemolysis test results.
+Conclusion: Paclitaxel micelles showed a nineteen-fold improvement in the IC50 value compared to free paclitaxel.
+Hemocompatibility study was performed with a view to parenteral administration.
+This solution containing drug was found to be hemocompatible when added to bovine blood in 1:4 ration.
+Micelles are proven fairly compatible on the basis of hemolysis test results.